jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 ```

 > All of these gradient types can have stops provided rather than simple colors.
 Plus, they can also work as standalone views in your layouts, or be used as part of a modifier – you can use them as the background for a text view, for example.

+All pretty standard and obvious interpretation of the documentation

 ## :five:  [Buttons and images](https://www.hackingwithswift.com/books/ios-swiftui/buttons-and-images)